isabel12/collective-nodejs-server/README.md

 	POST* 		'/updateResource/{resourceId}'  						(Updates the given resource)
 	POST*		'/deleteResource/{resourceId}'  						(Deletes the given resource)
 	POST*		'/addTrade'												(Requests a new trade)
-	POST*		'/getTrades'											(test method for getting all active trades) POST*		'/getTrade/{tradeId}'									(Gets the trade)
+	POST*		'/getTrade/{tradeId}'									(Gets the trade)
+	POST*		'/users/{userId}/getTrades'								(Gets all the user's trades) POST*		'/users/{userId}/getTrades?date=2013-06-25T07:34:31.555Z'(Gets all the users trades that have been updated since the given time)
 	POST*		'/getTrade/{tradeId}?currVer=2'							(Gets the trade if there is a newer version) POST*		'/trades/{tradeId}/Actions								(Method to perform all actions on a trade)
 					- add_message